Man suspected in series of killings of Arizona professionals found dead

 Breaking News Emails

-A suspected serial killer wanted in connection with the murders of a prominent forensic psychiatrist and three other people in Arizona was found dead Monday, police said.
+A suspect wanted for the murders of a prominent forensic psychiatrist and three other people in Arizona killed himself Monday as police were closing in.

-The unidentified man killed himself in a Scottsdale hotel room after firing at the SWAT team that entered his room.
+Dwight Lamon Jones shot himself in a Scottsdale hotel room after firing at the SWAT team that entered his room, sources said.

 "This does appear to be related to the recent homicides in Phoenix and Scottsdale," Sgt.
 Vince Lewis of the Phoenix Police Department said as dozens of officers sealed off the Extended Stay America hotel.